apache/cordova-docs/www/docs/en/2.0.0/cordova/accelerometer/parameters/accelerometerSuccess.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: accelerometerSuccess
 ---

 accelerometerSuccess
 ====================

-onSuccess callback function that provides the Acceleration information.
+onSuccess callback function that provides the [Acceleration](../acceleration/acceleration.html) information.

     function(acceleration) {
         // Do something